 A breakwater at the southern end of the port protects the container yard from the worst of the storms and hurricanes that hit the island and, to further reduce wave impact, a westward extension is planned.
 Alongside a 444 m2 warehouse there is an inter-island pier serving the local region and there are two ro-ro berths at the southern and northern ends.
 St. Maarten serves as a transshipment hub for the islands of Anguilla, Montserat, St. Barths, St. Kitts & Nevis, and Antigua and Barbuda.

-On the rise again and forecasted to dominate cargo growth, the main focus of the Harbor Group in the coming years will be on transshipment.
+TRANSSHIPMENT On the rise again and forecasted to dominate cargo growth, the main focus of the Harbor Group is the development of the transshipment sector.
 We’ve established ourselves as a competitive option as well as an efficient choice for shippers.
 We operate 24/7.
 We have easy deepwater access to berths.
 We’ve invested in new infrastructure, equipment and in the GLS software platform.
 Our crane operations have been streamlined.

 New lines are realizing these benefits of transshipping via St. Maarten.
 Increased construction on our island and on neighboring ones means more project cargo will be shipped through St. Maarten.
-The expansion of the Panama Canal opens in 2015.
-Feeder ports such as St. Maarten will play a greater role.
-Major shipping lines are in the process of moving to St. Maarten.
-When this happens, we’ll be ready.
+Feeder ports such as St. Maarten will play a greater role as the shipping sector continues to grow.
+Major shipping lines have moved to St. Maarten.
+When this took place, we were already ready.
 The depth alongside the cargo quay can be increased to 12.0 meters.
 We’ve done our homework!